I tell my stories, yet this blog is truly not about me: I seek to fortify the minds of those who seek to conquer the battles that lie ahead.

 The story of this blog

-noon, I had written and published three texts.
+blog.
+By Thursday noon, I had written and published three texts.
 The next day, I got a rejection.
-Thus, my blog became a testament
+Thus, my blog

 Also interesting